We Asked Three Doctors How Illegal Drugs Affect Your Sperm

 That means the sperm still move around normally, but there just aren’t as many, which wrecks your chances of actually impregnating someone.
 As with meth, MDMA can lead to heart abnormalities in children.

-If you’ve properly processed all of that information and still can’t kick your habit, but you want to give your sexual partner some quality sperm, Dr. Yazigi explained that it takes about three weeks to clear affected sperm from your system:
+If you’ve properly processed all of that information and still can’t kick your habit, but you want to give your sexual partner some quality sperm, Dr. Yazigi explained that it takes awhile to clear affected sperm from your system:

 “So the theory was that if a man was exposed to testosterone and because of that reason, he had lost sperm, then you would expect that within three to six months, you will have normal spermatogenesis again.
 You’ll have normal sperm.
 The fact of the matter is that there’s a number of men for whom it may take a few years to go back to a normal sperm count.”

-If you want to put that Mandy down and wait a few years, you might be better off.
+If you want to put that molly down and wait a few years, you might be better off.

 Follow Dave Schilling on Twitter.